 Phone: (404) 975-5000 | Fax: (404) 975-5020

-Once you have complete the first year of NPC's Nursing program you will have earned a Certificate of Applied Science (CAS) in Practical Nursing.
+Once you have complete the first year of NPC's Registered Nurse AAS degree program you will have earned a Certificate of Applied Science (CAS) in Practical Nursing.
 You may choose to exit the program and work as a LPN, or you can continue in the program for a second year and work toward your Associate of Applied Science degree in Registered Nursing.

 The U.S. Department of Education requires all colleges to disclose a variety of information for any financial aid eligible program that "prepares students for gainful employment in a recognized occupation."
 See the Letter from the U.S. Department of Education (PDF).